The Moki Movement

 We know that schools have a critical role to play in tackling the current childhood obesity and inactivity epidemic - but how?
 How can they successfully identify their least active pupils as well as monitor the activity of the school as a whole?
 How can they use actual data and insight to optimise a curriculum that best supports pupils to be more active?

-Moki is a pedometer wristband and software application that measures in-school physical activity and provides printable, user-friendly reports for schools and teachers.
-Moki has been designed from the ground up to be an intuitive, robust and reliable way to measure and motivate activity across an entire school.
+Moki is a smart wristband and software application that measures physical activity and provides both on-screen and printable, user-friendly reports for schools and teachers.
+Moki has been designed from the ground up to be an intuitive, robust and super easy way to measure and motivate physical activity across an entire school.